tpm2-software/tpm2-tools/man/common/authorizations.md

 ## Sessions

-When using a policy session to authorize the use of an object, one prefixes the option argument with the *session* keyword.
-You then indicate a path to a session file that was created with tpm2_startauthsession(1).
+When using a policy session to authorize the use of an object, prefixe the option argument with the *session* keyword.
+Then indicate a path to a session file that was created with tpm2_startauthsession(1).